fntneves/laravel-transactional-events/README.md

 ## Introduction

-Let's start with an example representing a simple process of ordering tickets.
-Assume that it involves database changes and a payment registration and that the custom event `OrderWasProcessed` is dispatched when the order is processed in the database.
+Let's start with a simple example of ordering tickets.
+Assume that it involves database changes and a payment registration and that the custom event `OrderWasProcessed` is dispatched when the order immediately after the order processed in the database.

 ```php
 DB::transaction(function() {